 Steve looked again.
 There was a new 5 series BMW parked outside the building close to where the man stood.
 Steve smiled to himself.
 Thoughts of commission started running through his head.
 He got out of the car, straightened his suit and ran his fingers through his hair.

 “Steve Marchant, Senior Negotiator, Foster and Maw.
 Pleased to meet you.
 It’s just this way”

 Steve led him to the front door and typed in the entry code being careful to shield the keypad.
 The door swung pen and he stood aside for the buyer to go first up the stairs to the first floor.
 Where he unlocked the front door of Number 6.

 He followed Mr. Yarnold into the flat.
 The front door led straight into the lounge.

 “I think this is the smallest flat in the building but actually I think it is deceptively spacious, and it has huge potential.
 It’s not Derwentside but the views are interesting.”

 As he took a step towards the window he heard footsteps behind him.
 He half turned, caught a glimpse of a heeled shoe, a red dress, before he collapsed into oblivion and saw them no more.

-I have passed the baton to Sassy C who will be continuing the story.
+I passed the baton to Sassy C who continued the story here.